Urinary tract infections (UTIs) are far more common among women than men. However, as men age, they become more prone to UTIs as well.

 - Pink, brown, or red-colored urine (hematuria)

 If you have any of these symptoms, make an appointment at Urology of Greater Atlanta.
-They provide testing to confirm your condition and identify the best treatment to fight off the infection.
+Our specialists can provide testing to confirm your condition and identify the best treatment to fight off the infection.

-The team at Urology of Greater Atlanta has experience in diagnosing urinary tract infections as early as possible.
-After reviewing your symptoms and medical history, they offer comprehensive in-office urinalysis, including microscopy, urine cultures, and urine PCR tests.
+Our team at Urology of Greater Atlanta has experience in diagnosing urinary tract infections as early as possible.
+After reviewing your symptoms and medical history, we can offer comprehensive in-office urinalysis, including microscopy, urine cultures, and urine PCR tests.

-Depending on your symptoms and medical history, your doctor might order additional testing, including ultrasounds, MRIs, and cystoscopy.
+Depending on your symptoms and medical history, our doctor might order additional testing, including ultrasounds, MRIs, or a cystoscopy.

 During a cystoscopy, your doctor inserts a thin tube with a camera lens on the end into the urethra and threads it through to your bladder.
 This provides real-time imaging to detect and locate the infection.

-It would be best if you also drank plenty of water to help flush out your urinary system.
+It would be best if you also drank plenty of water to help flush out your urinary system and relieve some pain.
 Drinking cranberry juice is an old wives’ tale.
 Most cranberry juice has high sugar levels that only feed the bacteria in your body.

 A consultation with the team of doctors at Urology of Greater Atlanta can help answer all of your UTI questions and offer tips to prevent reoccurrence.
-Call or make an appointment online today for help.
+Contact one of our offices in Georgia or make an appointment online today for help.
+Our urologists are ready to help.